kannibalox/pyrosimple/docs/experimental.md

 ## Connecting over SSH

+!!!
+Requirements

     `socat` is required to be installed on the remote server for this functionality.

 ```bash
 # Via port